JessicaGarson/How-to-Do-the-Same-Thing-Over-and-Over-Again/README.md

-# How to Do the Same Thing Over and Over Again and Yield Differnt Results
+# How to Do the Same Thing Over and Over Again and Yield Different Results
 Code from a talk outlining strategies for automating routine processes while ensuring that the outcomes adapt to changing requirements, enhancing project innovation and data accuracy.

 ## Render cron job example